UbiquityRobotics/ubiquity_main/git_workflow.md

 # Ubiquity Robotics `git` Workflow

-`git` provides a powerful and flexible version managment system.
+`git` provides a powerful and flexible version management system.
-Rather than supporting a rigid workflow, `git` support a multitude of different workflows.
+Rather than supporting a rigid workflow, `git` supports a multitude of different workflows.
 The question arises of which of the many workflow options should Ubiquity Robotics use?
 This document proposes a reasonable workflow.